EGLA Evaluation Process

 - Climate Change & Energy Performance

-- Biodiversity & Land Use
+- Nature Biodiversity and Sustainable Land Use

-- Waste Management & Circular Economy
+- Waste and Circular Economy

-- Citizen participation and public awareness
+- Describe citizen participation and public awareness

-The European Green Leaf application form also includes a ‘City Introduction and Context section’, where you are asked to briefly present your city, indicating the main challenges it faces and how you deal with them.
+The European Green Leaf Award application form also includes a ‘City Introduction and Context section’, where you are asked to briefly present your city, indicating the main challenges it faces and how you deal with them.